SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

             print(number)
 ```

-In this code, the user is asked to enter the starting and ending numbers of the range.
-The loop iterates over each number in the range and checks if it is prime.
-A number is considered prime if it is greater than 1 and not divisible by any number other than 1 and itself.
-The inner loop checks for divisibility from 2 to the square root of the number.
-If a divisor is found, the loop is exited using the `break` statement.
-If no divisor is found, the `else` block is executed, and the prime number is printed.
+Here, the user inputs the range of numbers they want to check for prime numbers.
+The code then iterates through each number in the range and determines if it is prime.
+A number is considered prime if it is greater than 1 and can only be divided by 1 and itself.
+The code checks for divisibility using a loop from 2 to the square root of the number.
+If a divisor is found, the "break" statement exits the loop.
+If no divisor is found, the code executes the "else" block and prints the prime number.

 ---

-With loops, we can automate repetitive tasks, iterate over collections, and solve complex problems more efficiently.
-By mastering the `for` and `while` loops, along with loop control statements like `break` and `continue`, you'll have a powerful set of tools to tackle a wide range of programming challenges.
+We can automate repetitive tasks, iterate over collections, and solve complex problems more efficiently with loops.
+By mastering the `for` and `while` loops and loop control statements like `break` and `continue`, you'll have a robust set of tools to tackle a wide range of programming challenges.